 The types of questions that you will have to answer have been listed below:

 1. Sentence Structure There will be 20 questions that will test your sentence construction skills.
 These will be of two types:

-- Sentence Correction: You need to have an understanding of sentence structure to be able to answer these questions correctly.
-You will be given a sentence with an underlined portion and you will have to choose the most suitable word or phrase that can substitute the underlined portion.
+- Sentence Correction: Here, you need to have an understanding of the sentence structure in order to answer these questions correctly.
+You will be given a sentence with an underlined portion and you will have to choose the most suitable word or phrase that can substitute the words underlined.

-- Construction Shift: You will be required to rewrite a given sentence.
+- Construction Shift: Here, you will be required to rewrite a given sentence.
 The sentence will have to be rewritten according to some given conditions but the meaning of the original sentence should remain unchanged.

 - Reading Passage: You will be provided with passages followed by questions based on the passages.
-The passages may be long or short.
-The questions asked may be related to the central theme of the passage, drawing conclusions from the information provided or they may be related to a secondary idea.
+The passages may be long or short and the questions asked may be related to the central theme of the passage, drawing conclusions from the information provided or they may be related to a secondary idea.

 - Sentence Relationships: You will be given two sentences followed by a question about the relationship between the given sentences.
 For instance, you may be asked whether the first sentence provides the same information as that being provided by the second sentence.